 Photo of Jonathan A. Siegel Jonathan A. Siegel

-Jonathan A. Siegel is one of the founding Principals of the Orange County, California, office of Jackson Lewis P.C.
+Jonathan A. Siegel is a principal in the Orange County, California, office of Jackson Lewis P.C.
 He practices before the Equal Employment Opportunity Commission, National Labor Relations Board, state and federal agencies and courts.

-Mr. Siegel also provides advice and…
+Jonathan also provides advice and counsel regarding labor and…

-Jonathan A. Siegel is one of the founding Principals of the Orange County, California, office of Jackson Lewis P.C.
+Jonathan A. Siegel is a principal in the Orange County, California, office of Jackson Lewis P.C.
 He practices before the Equal Employment Opportunity Commission, National Labor Relations Board, state and federal agencies and courts.

-Mr. Siegel also provides advice and counsel regarding labor and employment law with respect to various issues ranging from wage and hour law, reduction in force, WARN Act, discipline, leave management and harassment and discrimination issues.
-Mr. Siegel defends employers regarding different varieties of wrongful termination and discrimination claims.
+Jonathan also provides advice and counsel regarding labor and employment law with respect to various issues including wage and hour law, reduction in force, WARN Act, corporate restructuring, layoffs, discipline, leave management, harassment and discrimination issues.
+Jonathan defends employers regarding different varieties of wrongful termination and discrimination claims.

 Photo of Cepideh Roufougar Cepideh Roufougar

-Cepideh Roufougar is a Principal in the San Francisco, California, office of Jackson Lewis P.C.
+Cepideh Roufougar is a principal in the San Francisco, California, office of Jackson Lewis P.C. and the co-leader of the firm’s California Advice and Counsel resource group.

-Ms. Roufougar is Co-Leader of the California Advice and Counsel Resource Group.
 She advises and counsels management in all areas of labor and employment law, with a focus…

-Cepideh Roufougar is a Principal in the San Francisco, California, office of Jackson Lewis P.C.
+Cepideh Roufougar is a principal in the San Francisco, California, office of Jackson Lewis P.C. and the co-leader of the firm’s California Advice and Counsel resource group.

-Ms. Roufougar is Co-Leader of the California Advice and Counsel Resource Group.
 She advises and counsels management in all areas of labor and employment law, with a focus on identifying practical solutions to help ensure compliance with state and federal law.
-Ms. Roufougar positions herself as a strategic partner when providing advice and counsel about litigation avoidance, employee management issues, implementing disciplinary actions, and collective bargaining issues.
+Cepideh positions herself as a strategic partner when providing advice and counsel about litigation avoidance, employee management issues, implementing disciplinary actions, and collective bargaining issues.
 Her ability to see the big picture clearly and understand her client’s businesses in emotionally charged and highly complex disputes has helped her clients financially and prevented litigation.
 Her clients rely on her to guide them through both short-term and long-term planning to achieve their unique goals and strategies.

-Ms. Roufougar is an experienced trainer and presents seminars on a wide range of subjects, including: leave management and reasonable accommodations; preventing discrimination, harassment and retaliation; implementing and sustaining disciplinary actions; conducting defensible workplace investigations; first-line supervisor trainings; performance management/evaluations; and wage and hour issues.
+Cepideh is an experienced trainer and presents seminars on a wide range of subjects, including: leave management and reasonable accommodations; preventing discrimination, harassment and retaliation; implementing and sustaining disciplinary actions; conducting defensible workplace investigations; first-line supervisor trainings; performance management/evaluations; and wage and hour issues.

-Ms. Roufougar has been successful in helping her clients prevail in numerous arbitrations and administrative appeals.
+Cepideh has been successful in helping her clients prevail in numerous arbitrations and administrative appeals.
 She has extensive experience representing employers in labor and employment disputes.
-She has defended employers in employment litigation matters, including claims alleging violations of the Public Safety Officers Procedural Bill of Rights Act, FLSA collective actions, and claims of harassment and discrimination.
-Ms. Roufougar also conducts complex workplace investigations.
+Cepideh has defended employers in employment litigation matters, including claims alleging violations of the Public Safety Officers Procedural Bill of Rights Act, FLSA collective actions, and claims of harassment and discrimination.
+She also conducts complex workplace investigations.

 Photo of Susan E. Groff Susan E. Groff

-Susan E. Groff is a Principal in the Los Angeles, California, office of Jackson Lewis P.C.
-She advises and counsels management on various employment related issues and is Co-Leader of the California Advice and Counsel Resource Group.
+Susan E. Groff is a principal in the Los Angeles office of Jackson Lewis P.C.
+She is co-leader of the firm’s California Advice and Counsel resource group.
+The group delivers legal and practical guidance to assist employers in navigating what are frequently multi-disciplinary…

-Susan E. Groff is a Principal in the Los Angeles, California, office of Jackson Lewis P.C.
-She advises and counsels management on various employment related issues and is Co-Leader of the California Advice and Counsel Resource Group.
+Susan E. Groff is a principal in the Los Angeles office of Jackson Lewis P.C.
+She is co-leader of the firm’s California Advice and Counsel resource group.
+The group delivers legal and practical guidance to assist employers in navigating what are frequently multi-disciplinary issues.

-She also counsels employers on a host of other employment issues, including wage and hour laws, harassment and discrimination complaints, workplace investigations, reductions in force, and discipline and termination questions.
-Ms. Groff further conducts training and seminars on employment related issues, including sexual harassment prevention training.
+Susan counsels management on a host of labor and employment issues, including wage and hour laws, disability and leave management, harassment and discrimination complaints, workplace investigations, reductions in force, litigation avoidance, and discipline and termination questions.